Deepak Lal

-Deepak Kumar Lal (1940 – 30 April 2020) was an Indian-born British author, professor and consultant focused on the subject of liberal economics.
-Best known for his 1983 book, "The Poverty of Development Economics", Lal was also known for bucking conventional assumptions and for multidisciplinary approaches to thorny economic problems.
-His proposed solutions were typically in the vein of Hayek or the Austrian school of economic thinking.
+Deepak Kumar Lal (1940 – 30 April 2020) was an Indian-born British liberal economist, author, professor and consultant.
+Best known for his 1983 book, The Poverty of “Development Economics", Lal was also known for bucking conventional assumptions and for multidisciplinary approaches to thorny economic problems.
+His proposed solutions were typically in the vein of Hayek or the Austrian School of economic thinking.

 Biography

 Education and early career

-He was born in Lahore on 3 January 1940.
+He was born in Lahore, then in British India, on 3 January 1940.
 He attended the Doon School in Dehradun, India.
 He studied history at St. Stephen's College of the University of Delhi, graduating in 1959.
 He then studied at Jesus College, Oxford, receiving a BA in philosophy, politics, and economics in 1962, and a BPhil in economics in 1965.
-From 1963 to 1966, overlapping with his time at Oxford, he was a junior member of India's diplomatic corps, the Indian Foreign Service (IFS), but resigned.
+From 1963 to 1966, overlapping with his time at Oxford, he was a junior member of India's diplomatic corps, the Indian Foreign Service, but resigned.